 The Indigenous Court Worker Program supports fair, equitable and culturally sensitive treatment of all Indigenous people involved in the criminal justice system.

 Indigenous court workers can provide you with support and information, if you're an Indigenous person involved in the justice system as a:

 - family member.

-You don’t have to go through the justice system alone.
+You do not have to go through the justice system alone.

 What does an Indigenous court worker do?

 - help victims or offenders understand the justice system and how it works;

 - help you understand the nature of the charges brought against you;

 - help you apply for Legal Aid;